-To get started using Postman with Zoom’s APIs, you must import an API collection from the Zoom Marketplace using the OpenAPI specification.
-You can import the collection in Postman with the following links:
+To get started using Postman with Zoom's APIs, you must import an API collection from the Zoom Marketplace using the OpenAPI specification.
+You can download the API collection at the following using the Download button:

-To import the Zoom API collection, perform the following actions:
+After you download the API collection, perform the following actions:

 Log in to your Postman account, then select the workspace that you want to import the API collection to.

 Click Import in the upper-left corner of your workspace.
 The Import window will appear.